muratk5n/thirdwave/en/README.md

 ---

-They didn't use the biggest bullet.
-You are thinking too global, too free market son
+They didn't use their biggest bullet.
+You are thinking too global, too free market.

 Yahoo: "Gas prices have hit record highs but don't expect Biden to lower them: 'They already used their biggest bullet' [meaning the use of petroleum reserves]"

----

-Protest fine, but can we not burn f-ing tires?

 ---